canonical/lxd/doc/reference/network_bridge.md

 tunnel.NAME.protocol                 | string    | standard mode         | -                         | Tunneling protocol ("vxlan" or "gre")
 tunnel.NAME.remote                   | string    | gre or vxlan          | -                         | Remote address for the tunnel (not necessary for multicast vxlan) tunnel.NAME.ttl                      | integer   | vxlan                 | 1                         | Specific TTL to use for multicast routing topologies

-## IPv6 prefix size
-For optimal operation, a prefix size of 64 is preferred.
-Larger subnets (prefix smaller than 64) should work properly too but aren't typically that useful for SLAAC.

-Smaller subnets while in theory possible when using stateful DHCPv6 for IPv6 allocation aren't properly supported by dnsmasq and may be the source of issue.
-If you must use one of those, static allocation or another standalone RA daemon be used.